Stealing Elections:

 John Fund documents the widespread failure of a variety of recent electronic voting systems: they do not work on election morning; precinct workers are inadequately trained; unmonitored personnel adjust terminals or central county computers while elections are in progress; source code for the programs is publicly accessible on the Internet; actual vote totals are publicly accessible on the Internet while voting is underway.
 Of course, to put an official seal on the errors, an honest recount is virtually impossible with existing systems.

-Voters and Elections, or Lawyers and Lawsuits?
+Voters and elections, or lawyers and lawsuits?

 Bad procedures in voting lead to an even worse problem than the wrong candidate being elected, or a proposition being voted up or down when it should have gone the other way.
-The public becomes mistrustful of the process itself.
+The public becomes mistrustful of the free democratic process itself.
 Lawyers and lawsuits increasingly attack the validity of voters, procedures, ballots, and outcomes.
 Increasingly, the courts determine election outcomes rather than the electorate, and legalisms usurp the essence of Constitutionality.
 Thus elected officials seem chosen by insiders rather than by the citizenry.

 Far enough along that road, election reform efforts will be too little and too late.
 The Constitution becomes ineffective beyond retrieval.
 We trap ourselves under an increasingly tight ruling oligarchy that continues elections only to keep the masses quiet, and eventually we are rewarded with a President-for-Life to rule the happy subjects.